Cielquan/DoTH-DNS/README.md

 * Pi-hole guide about pi-hole+unbound -
 [link](https://docs.pi-hole.net/guides/unbound/)

 ## Rights
 This project is licensed under the MIT License - see [LICENSE](https://github.com/Cielquan/docker-pihole-unbound-encrypted/blob/master/LICENSE)

 The rights of the docker images and software lie by their creators.

 ## Acknowledgements
 Thanks to the creators of docker, pi-hole, unbound, nginx and 'dns-over-https' for their awesome software.
 Also thanks you to the maintainers of the images.

 ## Author
 Christian Riedel

 ## Version and State
-Version: 2.0.0
+Version: 2.0.1

-State: 04.08.2019
+State: 05.08.2019

 ## Planned
-* Encrypt outgoing traffic is planned.
+* Encrypt outgoing traffic